Italy privatisation to steer clear of blue-chip firms

 "The private sector is not always better and more efficient than the public," CGIL leader Susanna Camusso said.

-Italy last embarked on a wave of privatisations in the 1990s, raising 94.5 billion euros (83 billion pounds) in net proceeds from selling off a list of stakes in companies ranging from Eni and Enel to Telecom Italia over the 1994 to 2006 period.
+Italy last embarked on a wave of privatisations in the 1990s, raising 94.5 billion euros in net proceeds from selling off a list of stakes in companies ranging from Eni and Enel to Telecom Italia over the 1994 to 2006 period.

 Since then, successive Italian governments have shown scant willingness or progress in following through on pledges to privatise state enterprises, running up against familiar issues of union opposition, strikes and disruptive local protests.